-Jacky Yeap graduated from University Malaysia Sarawak with a Major in filmmaking.
+Jacky Yeap graduated from Universiti Malaysia Sarawak with a major in filmmaking.
 He is currently a Junior Director at Da Huang Pictures.
-With 4 years working experience under the supervision of Tan Chui Mui, Jacky has helped organize several film events like the FINAS Young Filmmaker Workshop, SeaShorts Film Festival and the Astro Shortcuts programme.
+With four years working experience under the supervision of Tan Chui Mui, Jacky has helped organise several film events like the FINAS Young Filmmaker Workshop, SeaShorts Film Festival, and the Astro Shortcuts programme.

 Nicholas Chee is the founder of Sinema Media Pte Ltd, a Singapore-based film and media project consultancy.
 In 2006, he started the Sinema.SG website as a news platform for Singaporean independent film and from 2007 to 2012, he co-founded Sinema Old School, Singapore's first independent community theatre showcasing independent and short films.
 He also created ciNE65 in 2011 and the National Youth Film Awards in 2015, both award platforms to discover and showcase young Singaporean film talents.
 Nic is also an award-winning filmmaker and is the executive producer of original and branded content production company, The Flying Kick Asia, based in Singapore with offices in Kaohsiung and Seoul.

 “When I was studying in university, there wasn't a film festival nearby that allowed me to watch short films that were eye-opening.
-Even if there was, traveling would've been a barrier as it may have required long-distance flights.
+Even if there was, travelling would've been a barrier as it may have required long-distance flights.

-Now that I have a chance to run the SeaShorts Film Festival, I hope that many younger filmmakers will learn about films especially those from our neighbouring countries.
+Now that I have a chance to run the SeaShorts Film Festival, I hope that many younger filmmakers will learn about films, especially those from our neighbouring countries.
 I think Southeast Asian short films can represent this goal of mine.